 In the absence of a good long rainfall about once every week, water deeply to the point of saturating the soil without it becoming waterlogged.
 Watering often and shallowly does not do anything for the plant, as the water needs to reach the roots.

 Lacecap hydrangeas require a rich, well-draining, evenly moist soil that has been amended with organic matter such as manure or compost.

-To help the soil retain the level of moisture these shrubs require, consider layering a few inches of organic mulch over the soil.
-Just be sure to keep the mulch from coming within a few inches of the stems.
+To help the soil retain the level of moisture these shrubs require, consider layering a few inches of organic mulch over the soil beneath the shrub.
+Just be sure to keep the mulch from coming too close to the stems.